-Do you remember those long road trips, when you left home in the early hours of the morning, stopped along the way for a picnic with cucumber and egg sandwiches and over-sweet coffee, breaking overnight at a Karoo farm, and going to bed with a tummy full of lamb and roast potatoes?
+Do you remember those long road trips, when you left home in the early hours of the morning, stopped along the way for a picnic with cucumber and egg sandwiches and over-sweet coffee, breaking overnight at a Karoo farm, and went to bed with a tummy full of lamb and roast potatoes?

 The pandemic has made us all hanker after these simple and comforting experiences.
 If you’re still dilly-dallying about your next holiday and are cautious about air travel, then consider road tripping to the best kept secret destination, where nature and adventure meet at the tip of Africa in the coastal village of Simon’s Town.

-A mere 45 minutes’ drive from Cape Town, 30 minutes from the wonderful Constantia vineyards, 10 minutes from Cape Point, 20 minutes from great Atlantic surfing beaches, Simon’s Town is an ideal base from which to explore, where you’ll find a range of world-class accommodation, from boutique hotels, guesthouses or B&Bs, and self-catering establishments, to camping at Miller’s Point, with magnificent views from many vantage points.
+A mere 45 minutes drive from Cape Town, 30 minutes from the wonderful Constantia vineyards, 10 minutes from Cape Point, and 20 minutes from great Atlantic surfing beaches, Simon’s Town is an ideal base from which to explore, where you’ll find a range of world-class accommodation, from boutique hotels, guesthouses or B&Bs, and self-catering establishments, to camping at Miller’s Point, with magnificent views from many vantage points.

-The Marine Big Five is one of the town’s great assets which can be enjoyed through a variety of water sports and activities, from water bikes and kayaking, scuba diving, deep-sea fishing to shark expeditions, and boat trips to view the Southern Right and Humpback whales, dolphins, seals, and the renowned African Penguin colony at Boulders Beach.
+The Marine Big Five is one of the town’s great assets which can be enjoyed through a variety of water sports and activities, from water bikes and kayaking, scuba diving, and deep-sea fishing to shark expeditions, and boat trips to view the Southern Right and Humpback whales, dolphins, seals, and the renowned African Penguin colony at Boulders Beach.

 If the acclaimed Netflix documentary, Octopus Teacher resonates with you, then enjoy snorkelling in one of the world’s most pristine kelp forests close by – soon to be featured in a new documentary entitled “The Great African Seaforest”.
 If you or one of your family members are an aspiring marine biologist, then join the international research centre for the day where you’ll be introduced to the marine life of South Africa, learn how to ID fish and shark species and collect data alongside marine biologists working on an international database collaboration.
 And if this isn’t enough there are fabulous pelagic birding trips that go out way beyond Cape Point in search of the amazing array of Albatrosses.